ijzepeda/ijzepeda/README.md

 Check out my **[College GitHub Profile](https://github.com/ijzepeda-LC)** for more academic projects and collaborations.

-- 🔭 I’m currently working on AI on Unity
+- 🔭 I’m currently working on RAG and Automations
-- 🌱 I’m currently learning AWS and OpenStack
+- 🌱 I’m currently learning GCP
 - 💬 Ask me about anything, I'm happy to help!